Pepsi4/Chat/README.md

   * Make sure you changed ip in config files to your own ip

   P.S.
-The chat is now perfect, but it works!
+The chat is not perfect, but it works!